 How to Land Your First Club DJ Gig

 If you’ve been getting rave reviews for all your DJ performances at house parties and other such events, you’ll probably want to make the progression to a club DJ as quickly as possible.
+You should know how to DJ techno music in order to do so!

 Getting that first club gig can be difficult, but it is certainly doable.
 Here’s what you should do.